mattplant/SuiteTools/frontend/README.md

 It provides the user interface and client-side logic for interacting with SuiteTools, built on top of the shared workspace and other internal modules.
 This workspace is responsible for rendering views, managing client-side state, handling user input, and communicating with backend APIs.

-See the parent directory [README](../README.md) for more information about the SuiteTools project and how to install and use it.
+See the parent directory [README](../README.md) for more information about the SuiteTools project.

 ## 🧱 Structure